maximbilan/Language-Manager-iOS/README.md

 @end
 </pre>

-In this method a problem that may arise is updating elements on active screens.
+In this method, a problem that may arise is updating elements on active screens.
 You can reload your <b>rootViewController</b> from our application delegate, will always work reliably.

 <pre>
 - (void)reloadRootViewController